 When I checked in, the front desk staff offered an area map and information on the surroundings.
 They were also letting guests know about the city’s Hop On, Hop Off tourist buses, which pick-up right in front of the hotel.

 Also onsite, the hotel houses the newly-opened Aveline restaurant, helmed by Top Chef contestant, Chef Casey Thompson.
 Before dinner, I stopped into the lobby-adjacent bar, The European, for a cocktail and a preview of Chef Thompson’s skills, which are showcased in the less expensive but equally inventive small plates available at the bar.
 My husband and I sampled the crispy and airy fried mustard greens, which were served with a deconstructed “deviled egg” dip.
 I also sipped a creamy yet effervescent Violet Fizz cocktail.

 For dinner, we put our wine selection in the hands of the excellent sommelier, Betsy Ross, who paired each dish with a half-glass of wine.
 We shared a few of the chef’s signature dishes: the buttery crab macaroons (served in a macaroon box tied with string), the decadent yolk beignet topped with wagyu and lardo, a melt-in-your-mouth sea bass in a smoked tea sauce (and perfectly – though unexpectedly – paired with a pinto noir) and then finally the American wagyu with mushrooms.
 Everything was delicious and the meal felt as polished and sophisticated as the setting.

 Room rates start at around $259-$289 per night, with rates as low as $189 on select slow-season dates.
 Check-in is at 3pm; check-out is at noon.
-You can make your reservations directly online through the Warwick San Francisco or compare rates and book through Expedia or Priceline.
+You can make your reservations directly online through the Warwick San Francisco or compare rates and book through Expedia.

 I was a guest of the Warwick Hotel but all opinions are my own.